kukuu/notifications/README.md

    a.
 Login Form: https://github.com/kukuu/notifications/blob/main/login-form.md

    b.
 Login Logic (login.php): https://github.com/kukuu/notifications/blob/main/login.md
-4. Dashboard and Access Control
+4. Dashboard and Access Control : This is a sample code for an access control system that restricts access to different pages based on user roles.

    a.
 Dashboard (dashboard.php):